AlexisBalayre/GPTAggregator/README.md

 4. **Automatic Prompt Optimization**: Utilize advanced prompt engineering techniques to improve model responses and user interaction over time.

+5. **Image Input Support**: Upload a picture and ask a question to GPT-4 TURBO.

+6. **Retrieval Augmented Generation(RAG) using LlamaIndex**: Use LlamaIndex to retrieve relevant documents for a given query and generate responses based on the retrieved documents.
+This feature is available for all models.

 ## Installation

 1. Clone the repository: